 STEP 1 - Contact Your High School Guidance Counselor

-First of all, please contact your high school guidance counselor before making any college registration decisions.
-Eligibility is determined at the high school level and the college does not assume this responsibility for your student.
+First of all, please contact your high school guidance counselor before making any university registration decisions.
+Eligibility is determined at the high school level and the university does not assume this responsibility for your student.
 High school guidance counselors play a very important role in concurrent enrollment as they will adjust high school schedules to accommodate college classes.
-They will also assist students in completing the admission/registration process at the WCSD Education Center and Hurricane Education Center.
+They will also assist students in completing the admission/registration process in the North Plaza Building on the university campus and Hurricane Education Center.

 |To be eligible for concurrent enrollment, the student must:|